 The MHFA courses are designed for the general public.
-The MHFA Adult Module covers depression, anxiety disorders, psychosis, and substance use disorders.
+The MHFA Adult Module covers depression, anxiety disorders, psychosis, suicidal ideation and substance use disorders.
 The MHFA Youth Module covers various mental health challenges common among youth 12 to 18 years of age.
 Both courses teach the evidence-based five-step action plan to provide basic appropriate interventions for youth and adults experiencing a mental health crisis.

 Learn the evidence-based, 5-step action plan: